 Our next Book Club Meeting is Monday, April 27

-at 2:30 at the Gibbs Museum of Art.
+at 2:30 at the Gibbes Museum of Art.

-Our April book will be You Must Change Your Life by Rachel Corbett
+April Book Selection: You Must Change Your Life by Rachel Corbett

 Charleston Artist Guild